-Here I try to keep track of original ideas I've had over the years.
-I do this for a number of reasons:
+Here I try to keep track of original ideas I've had over the years, which I do for a number of reasons:

 I've come to believe that complex human issues like free will and existentialism come down to understanding that reality has multiple layers.
 I feel like The Fabric of Reality, by David Deusch, is a good starting point for this idea, although I've been grappling with it for years before reading it in 2024.